-This exchange is made under a Qualified Allocation Plan, where each state designates the amount of volume cap being exchanged, and whether the credits will be allocated to qualified infrastructure projects as project credits, or to qualified infrastructure funds, as qualified infrastructure fund credits.
-These allocations must also specify the projects or funds to which the credits are being allocated, and, for purposes of the qualified infrastructure funds, which investments the fund intends to undertake.
+The exchange of Move America Bonds for Move America credits must be made under a Qualified Allocation Plan, where each state designates the amount of volume cap being exchanged, and whether the credits will be allocated to qualified infrastructure facilities as equity credits, or to qualified infrastructure funds as qualified infrastructure fund credits.
+These allocations must also specify the projects or funds to which the credits are being allocated, and, for purposes of the qualified infrastructure funds, which investments the fund intends to make.